Quasinormal spectra of higher dimensional regular black holes in theories with infinite curvature corrections: Introduction

 Despite the successes of classical general relativity, black-hole solutions, such as the Schwarzschild or Kerr metrics, suffer from the presence of a central curvature singularity, where spacetime invariants diverge and the classical description breaks down \cite{Christodoulou:1991yfa}.
 This pathology signals the incompleteness of general relativity as a fundamental theory, and it is widely expected that quantum gravity effects should resolve or regularize such singularities.
 Various approaches, ranging from loop quantum gravity and string-inspired models to effective modifications of Einstein's equations \cite{Reuter:2019byg,Bonanno:2001hi,Bonanno:2002zb,Rubano:2004jq,Koch:2013owa,Pawlowski:2018swz,Ishibashi:2021kmf}, suggest that the classical singularity can be replaced by a regular core, thereby giving rise to such regular black holes.
 These spacetimes preserve the essential features of black holes, such as the event horizon, while avoiding divergences at the center.

 Recently, regular black holes were constructed in \cite{Bueno:2024dgm}, arising purely from gravity in higher-dimensional spacetimes through the inclusion of an infinite tower of higher-curvature corrections.
+The infinite tower of corrections can be interpreted as a resummed effective description or phenomenological completion of the high-curvature regime, rather than as a fundamental ultraviolet completion of gravity.
+The convergence of the series and the positivity conditions imposed on the couplings are essential because they make the resummed function $h(\psi)$ well defined in the relevant domain and allow the near-origin geometry to approach a finite-curvature core.
 In four-dimensional spacetimes, upon spherical reduction, these theories map to a particular subclass of Horndeski scalar–tensor models~\cite{Bueno:2025zaj}.
 Appropriate choices of the coupling constants lead to several families of regular black holes \cite{Bueno:2024zsx,Bueno:2024eig,Bueno:2025gjg}, including $D$-dimensional generalizations of well-known regular metrics, such as the Hayward and Bardeen-type solutions.

+Higher-dimensional spacetimes arise naturally in several approaches to quantum gravity, where additional spatial dimensions are introduced as a fundamental ingredient of the underlying theory.
+In particular, frameworks such as string theory suggest that, at length scales approaching the Planck scale, spacetime may effectively exhibit more than four dimensions \cite{Boulware:1985wk}.
+From the perspective of effective field theory, General Relativity can be understood as the low-energy limit of a more fundamental description of gravity, where higher-curvature corrections appear as subleading contributions that become increasingly relevant in high-curvature regimes.
+Black holes, especially those with small horizon radius, provide a natural setting in which such effects may become important.
+In this context, higher-dimensional black hole solutions offer a useful theoretical laboratory to explore deviations from General Relativity and the role of regularity in strong-gravity regimes \cite{Rychkov:2004sf}.